Anusha-Suvarna/Market_Segmentation/README.md

 ## Dataset Overview

 The dataset used in this project is the `Marketing_data.csv` file available in the `Dataset` folder.
+There are 8950 records in the dataset.
 It contains various features related to credit card usage, such as balance, purchase frequency, credit limit, payments, etc. This dataset was preprocessed and scaled before applying segmentation techniques.

 | Feature                        | Description                                                             |